Law against triple talaq saved families of thousands of Muslim women from breaking-up in UP: PM Modi | Politics

 ''And that is why, every daughter and sister of the state are saying - 'UP ke liye Yogi ha Upyogi' (Yogi is useful for UP),'' he said.

-Coming down heavily on the Samajwadi Party, he said they had distributed areas among family members for ''loot'' during their rule in the state.
+Coming down heavily on the SP, he said they had distributed areas among family members for ''loot'' during their rule in the state.

 Modi asked the people whether they would like to vote for a party which would create ''mafia ganj'' in every district of the state.